Team Harmony: Leaders, Are You Needlessly Sacrificing Great Results? #LeadMorale

-Team Harmony: Is it at odds with great results?
+Team Harmony: Do you think it’s at odds with great results!

 It doesn’t have to be.
 When teams are united in their goal and are willing to adapt to reach it, you can have both team harmony and great results.

-- They accept low performance issues to avoid upset vs. addressing issues through engagement, coaching, re-assignments, or dismissals.
+Low performance issues to avoid any upset vs. addressing issues through engagement, coaching, re-assignments, or dismissals.

 Leadership: Great Results and Team Harmony!